2025-09-19

 P ∨ Q ==> R

-we can perform apply (erule disjE)
+we can perform apply (erule disjE) to transform this into two goals:

 1. P ==> R